Riparian and Ecological Enhancement (REEP)

 The Canadian Agricultural Partnership (CAP) formerly known as Growing Forward 2 is now accepting applications.
 Please visit the website at www.cap.alberta.ca to check out the funding programs and be sure to subscribe at the website to receive the latest program announcements.

-Contact Alberta Agriculture and Forestry at 310-FARM or contact our Sustainable Agricultural Specialist, Lorelee Grattidge at 403-335-3311, ext.
+Contact Alberta Agriculture and Irrigation at 310-FARM or contact our Sustainable Agricultural Specialist, Lorelee Grattidge at 403-335-3311, ext.
 163 or firstname.lastname@example.org for assistance with any of these programs.